 - Section 41.
 Involvement of the Family.
 The family being the basic unit of the Filipino society shall be primarily responsible for the education and awareness of the members of the family on the ill effects of dangerous drugs and close monitoring of family members who may be susceptible to drug abuse. - Section 42.
 Student Councils and Campus Organizations.
 All elementary, secondary and tertiary schools' student councils and campus organizations shall include in their activities a program for the prevention of and deterrence in the use of dangerous drugs, and referral for treatment and rehabilitation of students for drug dependence. - Section 43.
 School Curricula.
 Instruction on drug abuse prevention and control shall be integrated in the elementary, secondary and tertiary curricula of all public and private schools, whether general, technical, vocational or agro-industrial as well as in non-formal, informal and indigenous learning systems.
-Such instructions shall include: - 1.
-Adverse effects of the abuse and misuse of dangerous drugs on the person, the family, the school and the community; - 2.
-Preventive measures against drug abuse; - Health, socio-cultural, psychological, legal and economic dimensions and implications of the drug problem; - Steps to take when intervention on behalf of a drug dependent is needed, as well as the services available for the treatment and rehabilitation of drug dependents; and - Misconceptions about the use of dangerous drugs such as, but not limited to, the importance and safety of dangerous drugs for medical and therapeutic use as well as the differentiation between medical patients and drug dependents in order to avoid confusion and accidental stigmatization in the consciousness of the students. - Section 44.
-Heads, Supervisors, and Teachers of Schools.
-For the purpose of enforcing the provisions of Article II of this Act, all school heads, supervisors and teachers shall be deemed persons in authority and, as such, are hereby empowered to apprehend, arrest or cause the apprehension or arrest of any person who shall violate any of the said provisions, pursuant to Section 5, Rule 113 of the Rules of Court.
-They shall be deemed persons in authority if they are in the school or within its immediate vicinity, or even beyond such immediate vicinity if they are in attendance at any school or class function in their official capacity as school heads, supervisors, and teachers.
-Any teacher or school employee, who discovers or finds that any person in the school or within its immediate vicinity is liable for violating any of said provisions, shall have the duty to report the same to the school head or immediate superior who shall, in turn, report the matter to the proper authorities.
+Such instructions shall include: - Adverse effects of the abuse and misuse of dangerous drugs on the person, the family, the school and the community; - 2.
+Preventive measures against drug abuse; - 3.
+Health, socio-cultural, psychological, legal and economic dimensions and implications of the drug problem; - 4.
+Steps to take when intervention on behalf of a drug dependent is needed, as well as the services available for the treatment and rehabilitation of drug dependents; and - Misconceptions about the use of dangerous drugs such as, but not limited to, the importance and safety of dangerous drugs for medical and therapeutic use as well as the differentiation between medical patients and drug dependents in order to avoid confusion and accidental stigmatization in the consciousness of the students. - Heads, Supervisors, and Teachers of Schools.
+For the purpose of enforcing the provisions Section 44.